-This is very important in all shooting but it will look and feel a little different depending on the shooting discipline.
-The concept of follow-through is that you maintain pressure on the trigger and proper sight alignment until the shot breaks and after, to avoid disturbing the gun before the projectile leaves the barrel.
-For shotgunning, follow-through includes continuing the swing of the barrel after breaking the shot, rather than stopping your swing.
+This is very important in all shooting, but it will look and feel slightly different depending on the shooting discipline.
+The concept of follow-through is maintaining pressure on the trigger and proper sight alignment until the shot breaks and after to avoid disturbing the gun before the projectile leaves the barrel.
+For shotgunning, follow-through includes continuing the barrel swing after breaking the shot rather than stopping your swing.
 For dynamic handgun or rifle shooting, follow-through includes riding the recoil, reacquiring your sight picture, and preparing the trigger to break the next shot.

 Some of these include, but are not limited to: